Anderson pitches 6 scoreless, Brewers stretch wild-card lead

 Pirates: C Jacob Stallings returned to the lineup after missing a week with back tightness.

-Brewers: Manager Craig Counsell said trainers used various taping methods in an attempt to alleviate Cain’s ankle pain.
+Brewers: Counsell said trainers used various taping methods in an attempt to alleviate Cain’s ankle pain.
 Cain has also dealt with thumb and knee soreness this season. … RHP Brandon Woodruff, who experienced some arm soreness after his first outing in two months Tuesday after being sidelined with a left oblique strain, will make his next start Sunday. … Yasmani Grandal returned to the lineup after resting Thursday.
 He started at first base and is expected to catch on Saturday and Sunday.

 UP NEXT